 When you visit our website, small pieces of data will get stored on your browser, computer or other device.
 This includes the data being saved on our website.
 Generally, cookies contain anonymous information.
-This material then becomes accessible to the website which it is set by on each later visit to that website, or occasionally when you visit other websites.
+This material then becomes accessible to the website on each later visit, or occasionally when you visit other websites.

 Please also be aware we are able to collect information about your usage of our website from data contained in “log files.”
 Log files are NOT cookies.
 No personal data is stored and they are not used to identify your personal use of our website.
 Upon requesting any webpage from our website, web servers automatically obtain your internet protocol, or IP, address and domain name.
 However, nothing personal about you is shown and the data is just used to examine website traffic.
 It is also implemented into investigation purposes of abuse of our website and its users and/or to cooperate with law enforcement law.